1dayluo/subnya/README.md

 ## Configuration File

-The configuration file is located in `./config/config.yml` and looks like this:
+The configuration file is located in  `~/.config/subnya/config/config.yml` and looks like this，Executable files need to fill in the absolute path:

 ```yml
 schedule: